Intent-based marketing: What it is and the best techniques to maximize conversions

 Master intent-based marketing with Entail

 Entail's conversion rate optimization software is an effective intent-based marketing solution for existing content.
-Similar to how Google displays relevant ads and results based on search intent, our software automatically inserts calls-to-action, links, and banners within relevant sections.
+Similar to how Google displays relevant ads and results based on search intent, our software automatically inserts CTAs, links, and banners within relevant sections.